-In France, they introduced the Eco-Score, which measures the environmental impact of food and is indicated on food labels.
+In France, Eco-score was recently introduced, and it measures the environmental impact of food and provides an indication on food labels.
 Also being tested in Germany and the Netherlands, the initiative aims to inform customers about the ecological footprint of food products to encourage more sustainable consumption choices.

-The project is supported by a similar proposal in the European Union, with citizens requesting the creation of a European Eco-Score for all foods produced and sold in the EU.
+The project is supported by a similar proposal in the European Union, as citizens are requesting the creation of a European Eco-Score for all foods produced and sold in the EU.
 Here’s exactly how the Eco-Score works and how it is calculated.

 What is the Eco-Score label?

-The Eco-Score was created in France following the introduction of the Nutri-Score, a system that assesses foods according to their nutritional quality.
-It is a logo added to the food label that tells consumers the overall environmental impact of the food so they can make informed decisions.
+The Eco-Score was created in France following the introduction of the Nutri-Score, a system that classify food according to their nutritional quality.
+It is a logo added to the food label that explicit to the consumers the overall environmental impact of the food so they can make informed decisions.

 It was developed by numerous organizations, including several food apps and websites like Yuka, Marmiton and Open Food Facts.
 Other parties involved include the environmental consulting company ECO2 Initiative, environmental organizations Greenpeace, WWF and Zerowaste, as well as Ademe, The French Agency for Ecological Transition.